deephyper/deephyper/docs/install/local.rst

 Local
 *****

 DeepHyper installation requires ``Python>=3.7``.
 By default, only hyperparameter search features will be installed.
-For other features, see below.
+For other features, see :ref:`_local-other-features`.

 .. note:: All other packages required for your model need to be installed in the same environment.